The AbinitioD$\Gamma$A Project v1.0: Non-local correlations beyond and susceptibilities within dynamical mean-field theory: Implemented AbinitioD A equations

 \paragraph*{DMFT and Hartree-Fock contribution} The first contribution to $\Sigma^{\cvec{k}}_{{\mathrm{D}}\Gamma{\mathrm{A}}}$ in Eq.~\eqref{eq:eom_final_imp} is the DMFT self-energy $\Sigma^{\nu}_{{\mathrm{DMFT}}}$ that contains all diagrams that can be build from the local Green's function $G^\nu=\sum_\kvec{k}G^{\cvec{k}}$ and the local interaction $U$.
 This contribution is the leading term to $\Sigma^{\cvec{k}}_{{\mathrm{D}}\Gamma{\mathrm{A}}}$ at large frequencies $\nu$. $\Sigma^{\nu}_{{\mathrm{DMFT}}}$ includes the local and static Hartree-Fock term originating from the local Coulomb interaction $U$.
 However, AbinitioD$\Gamma$A also contains the non-local Hartree-Fock term arising from the non-local Coulomb interaction $V^{\kvec{q}}$.
 Indeed, the second term in Eq.~\eqref{eq:eom_final_imp}, $\Sigma_{\mathrm{HF~}}^{\kvec{k}}$, is the non-local, static Hartree-Fock contribution and reads

 where $n^{\svek{k}}=1/\beta\sum_\nu{G^{\cvec{k}}}$ are the k-dependent occupancies.

 \paragraph*{Three-leg vertices} The quantities $\gamma^{\omega\nu}_r$, $\gamma^{\cvec{q}\nu}_r$ and $\eta^{\cvec{q}\nu}_r$ in Eq.~\eqref{eq:eom_final_imp} (with the index $r$ referring to the (d)ensity or (m)agnetic channel) are three-leg vertices.
+Such three-leg vertices have been used in D$\Gamma$A and dual fermion from the beginning, see, e.g., Refs.~\cite{Katanin2009,Hafermann2014a}; the TRILEX approach \cite{Ayral2015}, which does not solve the non-local Bethe-Salpeter equation, is formulated entirely in terms of these three-leg vertices.
 They can be obtained from the full, four-leg vertex function $F$ through a sum over the left fermionic frequency $\nu\pr$.
-A diagrammatic representation of these three-leg vertices is shown in Fig. \ref{fig:three-leg}.
-With increasing order of non-locality the three-leg vertices read
+A diagrammatic representation of these three-leg vertices is shown in Fig.~\ref{fig:three-leg}.
+With increasing order of non-locality the necessary three-leg vertices read

-Thus, $\gamma^{\omega\nu}$ is a completely local three-leg vertex which can, in principle, be extracted directly from the impurity solver \cite{PhysRevB.89.235128,kaufmann_vertex_asymp_2017}.
+Thus, $\gamma^{\omega\nu}$ is a completely local three-leg vertex which can directly be extracted from the impurity solver \cite{PhysRevB.89.235128,kaufmann_vertex_asymp_2017}.
 If the DMFT impurity solver does not explicitly provide $\gamma^{\omega\nu}$, the latter is computed within the AbinitioD$\Gamma$A program according to Eq.~\eqref{eq:gamma_loc_imp}.

-The most complex ingredient of Eqs. \eqref{eq:gamma_loc_imp}-\eqref{eq:eta_imp} is the full four-leg vertex function $F^{\omega\nu'\nu}_{r}$ of the DMFT impurity model and its non-local counterpart $F^{q\nu'\nu}_{r}$.
-The former can be obtained from the connected part of the DMFT two-particle Green's function $G^{\mathrm{con}}$, which is usually computed by the impurity solver \cite{gunacker_worm_2015,gunacker_estim_2016}, through an 'amputation' of the left and the right legs (see Fig. \ref{fig:g_conn}), i.e. by multiplying with $\chi_0^{-1}$ from both sides.
-Explicitly, this yields
+The most complex ingredients of Eqs. \eqref{eq:gamma_loc_imp}-\eqref{eq:eta_imp} are the local four-leg vertex function $F^{\omega\nu'\nu}_{r}$ of the DMFT impurity and its non-local counterpart $F^{q\nu'\nu}_{r}$.
+The local four-leg vertex $F^{\omega\nu'\nu}_{r}$ is obtained from the connected part $G^{\mathrm{con}}_r$ of the DMFT two-particle Green's function. $G^{\mathrm{con}}_r$ can be computed by the DMFT impurity solver \cite{gunacker_worm_2015,gunacker_estim_2016} and a subsequent combination of the spin components into channels $r=d,m$: